ajay-phatak/ajay-phatak.github.io/README.md

 GitHub Pages — Settings → Pages → Deploy from branch → `main` / `root`.

-Your portfolio will be live at: `https://wizard944.github.io`
+Your portfolio will be live at: `https://ajay-phatak.github.io`
-# Portfolio
-My public facing portfolio of projects (most of which are vibe coded these days)